Syncleus/Ferma/docs/annotations/adjacency.md

 Valid method signatures: `( )`, `(VertexFrame)`, `(ClassInitializer)`, `(ClassInitializer, ClassInitializer)`, `(VertexFrame, ClassInitializer)`

-Adds a node as an adjacency to the current node, and the returns the newly connected node.
+Adds a node as an adjacency to the current node, and returns the newly connected node.

 ### Signature: `( )`